department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/research/2022-10_Generative-research/2022-10-medical-records-research-plan.md

 ### Screener for Caregivers

-3. Do you or the Veteran you support have a My HealtheVet (MHV) account?
+3. *(If answered yes to Screener question 2 for all participants)* Do you or the Veteran you support have a My HealtheVet (MHV) account?
     - Yes *(go on to additional Screener question 4)*
     - No *(recruit 2)*